HouzuoGuo/laitos/doc/Command processor.md

 - Web service [Microsoft bot hook](https://github.com/HouzuoGuo/laitos/wiki/Web-service:-Microsoft-bot-hook)

 To use toolbox feature via a daemon, the following events take place:
 1. Input a command.
-For example, web server collects input in an HTML form, and mail server collects input from incoming mail content.
+For example, HTML form submission collected via web server, and mail content including a command reaches to mail server.
 2. Filter command through `PINAndShortcuts` mechanism - match access password (PIN) and translate shortcut entries.
 3. Filter it further through `TranslateSequences` mechanism - replace sequence of characters by another sequence.
 4. Execute toolbox feature identified by the `prefix` name, and give the parameters to the toolbox feature as context.